The best healthy shrimp tacos with pico de Gallo are made with wild-caught Key West Pink Shrimp, fresh veggies, and grain-free almond flour tortillas.

 FAQ

 Key West pink shrimp are very sweet and have a firm texture.
-They are easily identified by the pink dot on their sides.
+The pink dot on their sides easily identifies them.
 Key West pink shrimp are prized as being the best-tasting shrimp in the USA.

 Most of the restaurants serve shrimp tacos.
 You have a choice of grilled, blackened, or fried shrimp on the taco.
 Our favorite tacos are at Buzzard's Roost and Snappers.
 Both restaurants are waterfront.